Meet the African Lions

 Pheiffer and Max were rescued by the Michigan Anti-Cruelty Society and also taken to the Detroit Zoological Park on September 24, 1997.
 Detroit Zoo sent the three cubs to PAWS in December of that year.

 Max, the most fragile of the three, died nearly 10 years ago.
 Pfeiffer died on August 27, 2014.
 She was 17 years old.
-Denny continues to live at our Galt, California, sanctuary.
+Denny continued to live at our Galt, California, sanctuary until his death on Oct.
+19, 2014.

 View video of Denny and Pheiffer.
 CLICK HERE